Cindy Hmelo-Silver

 Cindy Esther Hmelo-Silver is a learning scientist and expert on problem-based learning, collaborative learning, the use of video for learning, and complex systems understanding.
-She is a Distinguished Professor of Learning Sciences, Barbara B. Jacobs Chair in Education and Technology, and the Associate Dean for Research and Development at Indiana University Bloomington.
-She is co-Principal Investigator and Education Research Lead of the EngageAI Institute, which conducts research on narrative-centered learning technologies and collaborative learning.
+She is a Distinguished Professor of Learning Sciences, Barbara B. Jacobs Chair in Education and Technology, and the associate dean for Research and Development at Indiana University Bloomington.
+She is co-principal investigator and education research lead of the EngageAI Institute, which conducts research on narrative-centered learning technologies and collaborative learning.

-Hmelo-Silver is an active member of the International Society for the Learning Sciences, serving as Editor of the Journal of the Learning Sciences.
+Hmelo-Silver is an active member of the International Society for the Learning Sciences, formerly serving as Editor of the Journal of the Learning Sciences.
 She was named a fellow of the American Educational Research Association in 2016.
 She has authored numerous articles in peer-reviewed journals and has contributed to several books on learning sciences and educational psychology.
-Her work is widely cited and has influenced both theoretical frameworks and practical applications in education.
-Hmelo-Silver was awarded the Outstanding Practice Award by the Association for Educational Communications and Technology (AECT) in 2020 and was elected to the American Academy of Arts and Sciences in 2023.
-Her work has been featured on websites like EurekAlert! and Building Indiana.
+Her work is widely cited, and has influenced both theoretical frameworks and practical applications in education.
+Hmelo-Silver was given the "Outstanding Practice Award" by the Association for Educational Communications and Technology (AECT) in 2020, and was elected to the American Academy of Arts and Sciences in 2023.
+Her work has been featured on websites including EurekAlert! and Building Indiana.

 Biography

 Hmelo-Silver earned her B.S. in Cardiorespiratory Sciences from the State University of New York at Stony Brook in 1978.
 She obtained her MS in Educational Computing at State University of New York at Stony Brook in 1985.
-Hmelo-Silver subsequently attended Vanderbilt University, where she completed her Ph.D. in Cognitive Studies with a minor in Educational Technology in 1994.
+She subsequently attended Vanderbilt University, where she completed her Ph.D. in Cognitive Studies with a minor in Educational Technology in 1994.
 Her thesis topic was Development of independent learning and thinking: A study of medical problem-solving and problem-based learning, completed under the advisement of Dr. John Bransford.

 From 1994-1996, Hmelo-Silver worked as a postdoctoral researcher and project manager at Georgia Tech.
 She moved to the Learning Research and Development Center at the University of Pittsburgh in 1996 to work as a research associate.
 In 1998, Hmelo-Smith joined the faculty of the Graduate School of Education at Rutgers University, progressing from Assistant Professor to Department Chair of Educational Psychology.
-In 2014, she was appointed Professor of Learning Sciences at Indiana University Bloomington.
+In 2014, she was appointed professor of Learning Sciences and director of the Center for Research on Learning and Technology at Indiana University Bloomington.